larshaavaldsen/Capstone-Project/Documentation/Challenge 1 - SSH Bruteforce.md

 As we can see, nmap detects a OpenSSH server running on port 2222

 ## 2) Attacking the target
 Now that we have found an open port to exploit, we can start our attack.
 For this attack we will use the "top-usernames-shortlist.txt" as our username wordlist, and the "2020-200_most_used_passwords.txt" as our password wordlist.
+These wordlists are from the Seclist repository, which can be found here https://github.com/danielmiessler/SecLists.
 We can use the following Hydra command to start the attack

 ```hydra -s 2222 -L top-usernames-shortlist.txt -P 2020-200_most_used_passwords.txt 172.28.1.4 ssh```